Harold Pinter and the 1950s British Stage

 It looked and sounded like social realism, adopted the characteristics of popular thrillers (slowly building to a climactic scene of revelatory crisis) but the characters on stage do not explain their motivations or objectives, and we consequently experience their plight alongside them.

-The Dumb Waiter opens on the Main Stage on 19 November - 19 December.
+The Dumb Waiter now runs on the Main Stage from 18 - 31 January.
 This article will be available in the show programme, which audiences can purchase for £3.50.